- Fri, Apr 23

 About the film:

 Winner of the Sundance Film Festival 2020 U.S. Dramatic Audience Award and Grand Jury Prize, and winner of the Golden Globe for Best Motion Picture – Foreign Language.
-The film received six nominations for the 2021 Film Independent Spirit Awards including Best Feature, Best Director, and Best Screenplay.
+The film earned six nominations at the 2021 Film Independent Spirit Awards and six nominations at the 93rd Academy Awards, including Best Picture, Best Directing, Best Original Screenplay, Best Actor for Steven Yeun, and Best Actress for Yuh-Jung Youn.